Yan Gomes Player Props: Cubs vs. Pirates

 Yan Gomes At The Plate

-- Gomes is hitting .271 with three doubles, seven home runs and six walks.
+- Gomes is hitting .275 with three doubles, seven home runs and eight walks.

-- Gomes has picked up a hit in 61.9% of his 42 games this season, with multiple hits in 19.0% of them.

-- He has gone deep in 14.3% of his games this year, and 4.7% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.